 With the birth of fast-food chains, people developed the need to obtain their food in a more timely-efficient manner than with traditional restaurants.

 More specifically, the booming success of brands like McDonald's can be attributed to the rising desire to have affordable food with fast service at available and multiple locations.
-Especially convenience is the reason why McDonald's can serve 6.5 million burgers per day or 75 burgers per second worldwide.

 The vision of Ray Kroc, who was the brain behind the development of McDonald's into a nationwide and later worldwide phenomenon, was to have an efficient way to serve tasty food that was available in every McDonald's around the globe.

 But how does McDonald's manage to stay so comfortably ahead of its competition for such a long time?